Getting started with your homeschool journey can be a daunting and overwhelming challenge.

 13. Consider How You Will Structure Your School Day and Week

 Now that you have your curriculum, a school calendar, and you have decided about a co-op…it is time to sit down with the curriculum and map out what your days and weeks are going to look like.

 What subjects will be taught every day?
 What subjects do not need to be taught every day?
 What time of day do you plan to start school?
 Could you try to plan the days that are “lighter” to be the days you also go to co-op, library day, or an errand day?

 Again, you are homeschooling – which means you are in charge – and you can change all of this the first week if it isn’t working for you.
 I am just a big fan of having a plan and a structure and THEN adjusting it if need be.

-I write here in Flexible Structure for your Homeschool about how to set up a simple structure that works for you and your kids.
-Check it out!
+I write here in Flexible Structure For Your Homeschool about how to set up a simple structure that works for you and your kids.

-What will drive him/her to work on the tough days?
-Take some time to think about about what will motivate your kids BEFORE school starts.
+What are the best things that will drive him/her to work on the tough days?
+Take some time to think about what will motivate your kids BEFORE school starts.
 Do not wait until you are squared off in a battle of wills over handwriting.

 I strongly recommend not going to a negative consequence first – that makes school the equivalent to eating vegetables.
 You want to cultivate a love of learning for a lifetime!
 That is much less likely to happen if they are only working because they want to avoid punishment.